Colorado USA Travel Guide

 Per night: $20-$40.

 Mountain Chalet Aspen offers eating together and a friendly atmosphere.
 Smaller inns provide a personal setting.
-Consider a single room in a mid-range hotel during shoulder season for value.
+Consider a single room in a mid-range hotel during shoulder season for good value.

 Hotel Jerome is an iconic historic hotel from the silver boom era.
 Hotel Lenado is a boutique hotel with modern architecture from a historically significant family.